udhay86kumar/R.E.-ASSIGNMENTs/README.md

-Python easy programming this assignment full of using string
+Python is a easy programming language, this assignment full of using string concept